AmigaLabs/clib4/README.md

 ### libresolv

 Added resolv library to use dns functions.
-It needs libpthread.a
+A lot of socket functions that was using bsdsocket.library now use this library.
+And thanks to this library more functions have been added to socket library

 ### libcrypt